rwieruch/blog_iamliesa_content/blog/how-to-oil-pulling-benefits/index.md

 title: "The Benefits Of Oil Pulling & How To Do It"
 description: "A lot of people think that oil pulling is simply another trend in the health industry which doesn't work at all.
 However, there are a lot of science backed-up benefits to the old ayurvedic tradition.
 Learn here which benefits are science proven and which are just a myth.
 Plus, learn how to oil pull and which oil to use.»"
 categories: ["health"]
-keywords: ["healthy kitchen", "stocking fruits and vegetables", "how to stock a healthy kitchen"]
+keywords: ["oil pulling", "oil pulling with coconut oil", "oil pulling benefits"]
 hashtags: ["#health"]
 banner: "./images/coconut-oil-pulling-wooden-spoon.jpg"
 author: ""
 contribute: ""
 ---

 The ancient ayurvedic technique of oil pulling, also known as "kavala" or "gundush" has become increasingly popular in recent years.
+The oil pulling benefits are manifold.
 It is best known for its benefits on oral hygiene and the prevention of gingivitis and tooth decay.
-However, there are more benefits to this uncomplicated method of rinsing the mouth with oil than just dental care.
+However, there are more benefits to oil pulling than just dental care.
 Traditionally, it is also used for the detoxification and holistic treatment of many diseases.

-What oil pulling actually is and what benefits it has, how it works and which oils we can use for oil pulling is what you will find out in our magazine article.
+What oil pulling actually is, the scientific benefits of oil pulling as well as the oil pulling side effects, how it works and the best oils for oil pulling are topics that we will cover in this magazine article.

 # Oil pulling - what is it?